korkins/aspect_gcell/README.md

  dtype(*_inu.bin) = int_32bit
  dtype(*.bin) = float_32bit
 ```
-- The other two files, `aspect-o2a_inu.bin` and `aspect-o2a.bin`, contain 32-bit integer indices `inu` corresponding to the wavenumbers ν (cm-1).
-In `aspect-o2a.bin`, the height grid is the leading dimension; for each wavenumber index `inu`, optical thicknesses at different heights are stored consecutively.
+- The other two files, `aspect-o2a_inu.bin` and `aspect-o2a.bin`, contain 32-bit integer indices `inu` corresponding to the wavenumbers ν (cm-1) and values of τ(ν, z), respectively.
+In `aspect-o2a.bin`, the height grid is the leading dimension; for each wavenumber index `inu`, optical thicknesses at different heights are stored consecutively (see the Python code snippet above).

 See `./check` folder for the mentioned files.